Publishing research

 If you have been receiving research funding from one of the Plan S signatories, any scientific publications must be published in open access immediately, without embargo.
 Read how to comply with the conditions of Plan S.

-Read morePublishing and archiving in the Radboud Repository
+Read morePublishing in the Radboud Repository

 Read moreCopyright for researchers